Simple, transparent, accurate

 The total price of a Facit Home is formed of Construction Costs and Architectural Fees.
 Construction Costs are measured ‘per square metre’ and the total is generated from the overall internal area across all floors.
 Architectural Fees are calculated as a percentage of the total construction cost, which varies depending on the project size and complexity, and include both design and construction management services.

 Our Construction Costs are based on a home of around 220m² over 2 floors, on solid level ground.
-All other costs will be project specific; we will discuss these with you at the outset in order to determine an overall budget.
+All other costs outside of the actual home, such as drainage/utilities connections, consultants/engineers and statutory requirements will be project specific; we will discuss these with you at the outset in order to determine an overall budget.

 What is included: